-Vatican treasurer faces Australian court
+Vatican treasurer George Pell faces Australian court

 Story highlights

-- Cardinal George Pell is facing multiple charges of historical sexual assault offenses
+- NEW: Cardinal George Pell has arrived at court to face historical sexual assault offenses

 - He vehemently denies the allegations